jdber1/conan-ml/README.md

 Conan-ML software is a tool engineered for precise and automated processing and analysis of contact angle data.
-The software utilizes image processing algorithms to analyze captured images of droplets on surface.
+The software utilizes image processing algorithms to analyze captured images of droplets on surfaces.
-Current implmentation is only optimised for high angle systems.
+Current implementation is only optimised for high angle systems.
+More information about the method and accuracy is available here: https://doi.org/10.26434/chemrxiv-2024-6nhr1

 # Dependencies